fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 2.
 Application.jsx</figcaption>
 </figure>

 We see three `div` elements with class names that you might recognise if you're familiar with [Bootstrap](http://getbootstrap.com).
-Bootstrap helps us to create layout for out page.
+Bootstrap helps us create layout for our page.

-Now let's focus on a `form` element:
+Now let's focus on the `form` element:

 <figure class="figure">
 <pre>